Shepperton railway station

 The station and all trains serving it are operated by South Western Railway.
 The station is a terminus with one platform operational and a large station/office building.

-Ian Allan Publishing has its offices at the western end of the station, and the company bought the Pullman car "Malaga" for hospitality, sited near the terminus buffers.
+Ian Allan Publishing had its offices at the western end of the station, and the company bought the Pullman car Malaga for hospitality, sited near the terminus buffers.

 History

 The Shepperton branch opened to passengers on 1 November 1864.
 The original scheme intended that it would extend to a terminus on the Middlesex bank of the River Thames just east of Chertsey Bridge, but this plan was abandoned in 1862.
 The curve linking Fulwell and Teddington initially opened only to freight on 1 July 1894 and first carried passengers on 1 June 1901.
 The line was electrified on 30 January 1916.

 Journey times fell from 1916 on electrification of services and were on a timetable which was semi-fast (semi-stopping) before becoming entirely stopping later.

 The original terminus included cattle sidings and a turntable (removed August 1942).